About Amanda Fogel

 The 21 Biggest Ethical and Legal Mistakes Made by Psychotherapists in New York StateCounseling Services of Long Island, LCSW, PC, 2026

-If your mind feels like it’s always on—overanalyzing, anticipating, or struggling to settle—you’re not alone
+If your mind feels like it's always on; overanalyzing, anticipating, or struggling to slow down, you're not alone!

-As a Limited Permit therapist in New York, I practice under the supervision of Julie Newman, LMHC-D. You’ll work directly with me in all sessions, while your care is supported through ongoing clinical supervision as I complete the requirements for full licensure.
-Many clients value this collaborative, team-based approach, which offers both focused individual work and the added support of experienced clinical oversight.
+As a Limited Permit therapist in New York, I practice under the supervision of Julie Newman, LMHC-D. You'll work directly with me in every session while benefiting from the added support of ongoing clinical supervision and consultation with her.

-Therapy isn’t about eliminating uncertainty or silencing every anxious thought.
-It’s about cultivating a more secure, steady relationship with yourself, so anxiety, OCD, or stress no longer dictates your day to day life.
+Therapy isn't about eliminating uncertainty or silencing every anxious thought.
+It's about building a more secure relationship with yourself so anxiety, OCD, or stress no longer runs your life.

 I work with clients who are navigating: